lilorox/barfeeder/README.md

 - the i3ipc python module (https://pypi.python.org/pypi/i3ipc) for workspace information from i3
 - conky for the cpu, memory, interface status and speed and partitions usage

+This work was inspired by [electro7](https://github.com/electro7/dotfiles/tree/master/.i3/lemonbar)'s dotfiles and lemonbar scripts.

 ## Installation

 First, you need to fulfill the following dependencies: